aviwidgerson8/aviwidgerson8.github.io/posts/Web Posts/Web - Notes/Learning Notes/Current Affairs/Consolidations/Daily News Analysis/Insights IAS/2020/August 2020.md

 - Human - Elephants Conflict ? about 500 humans die every year in encouters with elephants
 - Asian Elephants are listed as Endangered species by IUCN
 - What is the difference betwenn IUCN & CITES classification of thretened speices ?
-- Convention of Migratory #species ? this year convention - CMS COP13 was held at Gandhinagar in India - added 7 new species to Appendix I - Bengal Florican, Little Bustard, Antipodean Albatross, Jaguar, Great Indian Bustard, Asian Elephant & Oceanic White-tip Shark
+- Convention of Migratory Sspecies ? this year convention - CMS COP13 was held at Gandhinagar in India - added 7 new species to Appendix I - Bengal Florican, Little Bustard, Antipodean Albatross, Jaguar, Great Indian Bustard, Asian Elephant & Oceanic White-tip Shark
 - India accounts of 60% of wild Asian elephants
 - Pakke Wildlife Sanctuary ?
 Arunachal Pradesh
 - Papum Reserve Forest ? satellite study has flagged a high rate of deforestation in the region